Leegenux/Leegenux.github.io/source/_posts/code-your-own-server-client-with-C.md

 memset(&(echoServer.sin_zero), 0, sizeof(echoServer.sin_zero));
 ```

 Then, we shall try to establish the connection and send the data.
-You should look closely at the parameters of two functions `connect` and `send`, as well as how the socket is related.
+Look closely at the parameters of two functions `connect` and `send`, as well as how the socket is related.

 ```C
 // Establish connection